-- a.
-Target voltage of 102% of the nominal transmission voltage as measured at the point of interconnection between the generator and the transmission network unless another voltage schedule has been identified and, - b.
+- 1) The power flow models will implement ATC's generator voltage schedule.
+The generator voltage schedule is defined as a: - a.
+Target voltage of 102% of the nominal transmission voltage as measured at the point of interconnection between the generator and the transmission network unless another voltage schedule has been identified. - b.
 Normal voltage range of 95% to 105% of nominal transmission voltage.

 Due to limitations imposed by the NERC model building process, the generator voltage schedule target modeled in the NERC power flow models may only approximate ATC's voltage schedule at the point of interconnection.

-(NERC VAR-001)
+(Applicable NERC Standard: VAR-001)

-Generators that do not have automatic voltage regulation (AVR) or are not controllable (unmanned stations and no remote control) have been considered.
+2) Generators that do not have automatic voltage regulation (AVR) or are not controllable (unmanned stations and no remote control) have been considered.
 When modeling these generators, special attention must be given to the limitations of these units.